 We went to the Khmer Ceramics and Fine Arts Centre because I am obsessed with ceramics.
 I started a tradition of buying a piece to bring home, so I am reminded of a place when I use it.
 This is not just a ceramics shop, it’s a gallery of traditional ceramics and a workshop space too.
-You can go there to buy something, have a look at the museum element of make a traditional Cambodian pot.
+You can go there to buy something, have a look at the museum element of making a traditional Cambodian pot.

 Wat Preah Prom Rath is a beautifully colourful Buddhist temple in the centre of Siem Reap.
 Beautiful paintings line the walls and tell the story of Buddha.
 A lovely complex and there was no one else there when we went.
 Perfect.

 The Phare Cambodian Circus was the one place we wanted to go to that we couldn’t fit in.
-An acrobatic and aerial show, the write ups sound amazing, sadly we didn’t have long enough to fit it in.
+An acrobatic and aerial show, the write-ups sound amazing, sadly we didn’t have long enough to fit it in.
 Don’t worry, there are no animals involved in this circus.

-There are lots social enterprises in Siem Reap, working to give employment to people who would struggle to find work otherwise.
+There are lots of social enterprises in Siem Reap, working to give employment to people who would struggle to find work otherwise.
 Training people to be skilled in a profession, whilst proving wonderful food and drink.
 We tried to visit as many as possible and found them all to be good.